undici77/DoxyPatch/README.md

 ## **License**

-**Doxypatch** is licensed under the [**GPL (General Public License)**](https://www.gnu.org/licenses/gpl-3.0.en.html).
+**DoxyPatch** is licensed under the [**GPL (General Public License)**](https://www.gnu.org/licenses/gpl-3.0.en.html).
 The full text of the license can be found in the `LICENSE` file.

 The **GNU General Public License** is a free, copyleft license for software and other kinds of works.
 It ensures that the software remains free and open, and that any modifications or derivative works are also made available under the same license.

-Please note that by using **Doxypatch**, you agree to comply with the terms and conditions of the **GPL**.
+Please note that by using **DoxyPatch**, you agree to comply with the terms and conditions of the **GPL**.

 ## **Why This Project Matters**

-This project serves as an excellent starting point for studying and learning how to modernize old tools by integrating **AI**. **Doxypatch** demonstrates the process of taking a traditional code documentation tool and enhancing it with **AI-powered capabilities**.
+This project serves as an excellent starting point for studying and learning how to modernize old tools by integrating **AI**. **DoxyPatch** demonstrates the process of taking a traditional code documentation tool and enhancing it with **AI-powered capabilities**.
 By working with small, local models, you can gain valuable experience in **AI integration** and optimization, ensuring that even limited resources can produce high-quality results.
 This project is particularly interesting for those looking to explore **AI** in practical, real-world applications, providing a solid foundation for more advanced **AI projects** in the future.

 ## **Contributing**